-5. Judging process - RA 2018 - Decanter
+6. Judging process - Decanter

 Judging process

-The judging panel consists of 3 independent wine experts, a Decanter member of staff and led by our Chairman, Peter Richards MW.
+The judging panel consists of 4 independent wine experts and led by our Chairman, Peter Richards MW.
 The judges have been chosen for their extensive knowledge in the retailer environment.
 Click here to see the list of judges.

 There are three stages of judging: